This week I’m sharing why it’s important that we enhance connections at work and how to make that happen in pandemic times.

 I once worked for a director, when I managed his support office.
 He was known for getting results, but was also incredibly difficult to work for – demanding, particular and sexist.

-How My Team Enhanced Connections in my Workplace
+How My Team Enhanced Connections at my Work

-There was support by collectively talking and sharing our difficulties with him.
+There was support by collectively talking and sharing our difficulties with that difficult boss.

 Many of us were in the same office, but not all of us, and we had opportunities when he wasn’t in to – well honestly – moan, complain and share.
 However it’s proven that not just talking about out issues is supportive and helpful, it’s also good to know we’re not alone in the situations.
 Create time for discussion and look at what’s difficult – what’s not going well.
 This is also an opportunity to share what does work.
 One of the guys had an amazing at changing the subject and appearing to answer his demanding questions, without answering it.